renatofrota/letsencrypt-ssl-serverpilot/README.md

 # letsencrypt-ssl-serverpilot
-Let's Encrypt SSL automation for ServerPilot (http://bit.ly/serverpilot)
+Let's Encrypt SSL automation for [ServerPilot free plan](http://bit.ly/serverpilot)

 ## How to use